-As soon as a warning note for the operating safety has been detected, the general warning lamp @ also flashes.
+As soon as a warning note regarding operating safety has been detected, the general warning lamp @ also flashes.

-CAN FAILURE, CAN ABS FAILURE and CAN EMS FAILURE can occur.
+If an error has occurred in the CAN bus, various warning notes appear on the display: CAN FAILURE, CAN ABS FAILURE and CAN EMS FAILURE can occur.

-Transport Lock appears on the display if transport mode is activated.
+$\ensuremath{\mbox{Transport Lock}}$ appears on the display if transport mode is activated.

-${\bf Side\ Stand\ Down\ }$ appears on the display if the side stand is folded down.
+Side Stand Down appears on the display if the side stand is folded down.